 I-5 to SR 52 interchange and surrounding area

-South of Nobel Drive Station to VA Medical Center Station and Pepper Canyon Station (at UC San Diego West)
+South of Nobel Drive Station to VA Medical Center Station and UC San Diego Central Campus Station

-The project will connect corridor residents with other Trolley lines serving Mission Valley, East County, and South County.
-As an extension of the existing Metropolitan Transit System Trolley Blue Line, the Mid-Coast Trolley will offer a one-seat (no transfer) ride from the international border and communities south of Downtown San Diego all the way to University City.
-This new service will enhance direct public access to other regional activity centers and improve travel options to employment, education, medical, and retail centers for corridor residents, commuters, and visitors.
+The project connects corridor residents with other Trolley lines serving Mission Valley, East County, and South County.
+As an 11-mile addition to the existing Metropolitan Transit System Trolley Blue Line, the Mid-Coast Trolley Extension creates a one-seat (no transfer) ride from the international border and communities south of Downtown San Diego all the way to the University Community area.
+This new service enhances direct public access to other regional activity centers and improves travel options to employment, education, medical, and retail centers for corridor residents, commuters, and visitors.

-View this project's fact sheet in English and en Español.
+View the project's fact sheet in English and en Español.

 Mid-Coast Corridor Mobility Hub Implementation Strategy

-In the Mid-Coast Corridor, mobility hubs will serve to enhance access and connections to the Mid-Coast Trolley, making it easier to use public transit and other travel alternatives.
+In the Mid-Coast Corridor, mobility hubs serves to enhance access and connections to the Mid-Coast Trolley Extension, making it easier to use public transit and other travel alternatives.
 Mobility hubs offer an array of transportation services, amenities, and urban design enhancements that connect transit to where people live, work, and play.
 Various modes of travel, including walking, biking, ridesharing, shuttle, bus, and light rail services come together to create a seamless travel experience.
 Supporting technologies such as real-time arrival information, electric vehicle charging stations, and mobile applications also improve convenience for users.

-The Mid-Coast Mobility Hub Implementation Strategy will identify services and amenities for each station which may include improved pedestrian and bike connections, secure bike storage, on-demand ridesharing services, wayfinding, and supporting technologies.
-The strategy will also outline steps needed to implement recommended mobility hub improvements at Mid-Coast Trolley stations.
-The project also includes opportunities for community input to guide development of mobility hub recommendations.
+The Mid-Coast Mobility Hub Implementation Strategy identified services and amenities for each station which includes improved pedestrian and bike connections, secure bike storage, on-demand ridesharing services, wayfinding, and supporting technologies.
+The strategy also outlined steps needed to implement recommended mobility hub improvements at Mid-Coast Trolley stations.
+The project also included opportunities for community input to guide the development of mobility hub recommendations.